 Capitalization of the Fund is done through contributions from donor countries, organizations of private and public status, financial institutions and individuals.
 It is based on the principle of one-to-one partnership.
 Any donor contribution to the Fund is matched by the Royal Government of Bhutan on a one-to-one basis.
 This principle amply demonstrates the firm commitment of the Royal Government for the development and success of the Fund to sustain Primary Health Care.

 The initial target Fund of US$ 24.00 million was achieved in the year 2010-2011 but dollar fluctuation rates in the subsequent years brought down the fund capital.
-However the fund target was later acheived in 2016-2017.
+However, the fund target was later achieved in the 2016-2017 fiscal year.

-The current target of fund is to mobilize Nu.
-3 billion and currently the fund as of June 30th, 2020, stands at Nu.
+The current target of the fund is to mobilize Nu.
+3 billion and currently the fund as of June 30th, 2020 stands at Nu.
 3.084 billion.